Pokémon the Movie: The Power of Us: Plot

 Upset over the amount of Pokémon that have been following her, Harriet goes to Toren to ask for an antidote, but says it will take time resulting in her staying with him.
 Callahan is unable to make it to the speech.
 Toren tries to give the presentation on his own, but accidentally plays footage of him helping Callahan at the contest in time for everyone to see it.
 Upset over her uncle's lies, Kelly passes out from exhaustion.
-Team Rocket steal a bottle of the ability Effect Spore from the lab.
-However, the trio accidentally loses it in the woods.
+Team Rocket steal a bottle of the ability Effect Spore from the lab, only to accidentally lose it in the woods.

 Margo steals the eternal flame, a light held on the highest tower in the city to contact Lugia, to stop the festival and keep Zeraora safe and hidden.
 Margo tries to protect Zeraora from two poachers, but they are rescued by Ash and his friends just in time.
 Suddenly, the Effect Spore bottle cracks engulfing much of the forest and the city and the group decide to work together to stop it.

 Callahan discovers that Mia and Kelly are trapped in a gondola while the city is being engulfed and Sudowoodo allows itself to be captured by him so that they can save the city.
 Toren gets to the lab and works on an antidote for the Effect Spore threatening the city.
-A fire suddenly breaks out in the forest, killing the electricity, but Toren uses Team Rocket’s Lum Berries to create the antidote.
+A fire suddenly breaks out in the forest, killing the electricity, but Toren uses Team Rocket's Lum Berries to create the antidote.

-Zeraora awakens and begins rescuing Pokémon.
+Zeraora awakens from his nightmare and begins rescuing Pokémon.
 While Ash and Margo decide to go follow it, Risa is tasked with taking the eternal flame back to the tower.
 Ash and Pikachu end up fighting Zeraora, who still distrusts humans, but Ash and Margo manage to get through to it and they try help put out the flames.
 Toren arrives at the power plant to give the antidote to Callahan who tosses it into the turbines while Harriet and the Pokémon turn the blades.
 Risa gets the eternal flame to the top, and Lugia arrives to put out the fire.
-Mayor Oliver revokes the lie about Zeraora’s disappearance and proclaims that the citizens will peacefully live alongside it.
+Mayor Oliver revokes the lie about Zeraora's disappearance and proclaims that the citizens will peacefully live alongside it.